joshuawillis910/Data-Science-Portfolio/README.md

     </li>
 </ul>
 <ul>
     <li style="margin-left: 20px;">In this role, my responsibilities encompassed understanding operational needs, designing a user-friendly interface with HTML and CSS, managing and visualizing spatial data using GIS, and ensuring a secure access to PII data.
-The project honed my skills in customer discovery, security needs, and process impovement.</li>
+The project honed my skills in customer discovery, datbase managment, security needs, and process impovement.</li>
 </ul>